 One concern many people have is that their premiums will go up when they submit a No-Fault claim.
 Not to worry.
 Your insurance company is prohibited by law from increasing your rates just because you filed a No-Fault claim.
-In the past 26 years that we have been practicing law, we have never seen a client’s auto insurance rates increase for having filed a No-Fault claim.
+In the past 26 years that we have been practicing law, our lawyers have never seen a client’s auto insurance rates increase for having filed a No-Fault claim.
 [Of course if you were actually at-fault in the accident and your insurance company has to pay a claim to the other driver, then your insurance rates could go up].

 A dog owner is held strictly liable if their dog bites or injures someone.

 Your homeowners insurance covers personal injury claims if you or your family accidentally injure someone.
 This applies even if the accident occurs away from home.

 It should be noted that there are also numerous exclusions in homeowners insurance policies for situations the insurance won’t cover– too many to mention here – but some examples are exclusions for operation of a motor vehicle, business pursuits, intentional acts, and exclusions for attacks by a particular type of dog (e.g., pit bull).
 So read your policy!

 If you are injured in an accident and want to discuss your personal injury claim, call us and speak with a lawyer for a free consultation.
 We will answer your questions and make sure your rights are protected.